 Arsenic in Baby Food

-As a result, the National Institute of Environmental Services states, “Scientists, pediatricians, and public health advocates are increasingly concerned about the more subtle and long-range health effects of low-level exposures to humans, especially for infants and children exposed to arsenic in water and some foods, such as rice-based products, during sensitive windows of development.”
+As a result, the National Institute of Environmental Services states, “Scientists, pediatricians, and public health advocates are concerned about the long-range health effects of low-level exposures, especially for infants exposed to arsenic in some foods, such as rice-based products, during sensitive windows of development.”

 Effects Of Arsenic On The Body: